wp-blocks/modul-r/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.paypal.com/pools/c/8g9fVFSHkc
-Tags: blog, e-commerce, portfolio, one-column, grid-layout, custom-background, custom-header, custom-logo, custom-menu, editor-style, featured-images, full-width-template, block-styles, wide-blocks, sticky-post, threaded-comments, translation-ready, accessibility-ready
+Tags: blog, e-commerce, portfolio, one-column, grid-layout, custom-background, custom-header, custom-logo, custom-menu, editor-style, featured-images, full-width-template, block-styles, wide-blocks, sticky-post, threaded-comments, translation-ready

 Modul R is a powerful and flexible designed to be a starter theme to hack with a kit of reusable parts and functions with the website speed performance in mind.
 Modul R brings plenty of customization possibilities thanks to gulp4, it comes with an hi tech SASS style, visibility triggered animations, image parallax, lightbox, slider, grid layout (masonry), category sidebar accordion and many more features!